 A writer comes across a disturbing old newspaper article that needs fresh eyes.

 I have been writing for six years and love the act itself.
 I get up about ten, drink coffee along with a fruit turnover at my laptop.
 I usually read The New York Times and Washington Post for info and inspiration.
-My stereo is playing Miles Davis or Billie Holliday in the background.
-Sitting down with my laptop is like opening the door to a land inside the creative part of my brain.
-The words pop up and I just translate.
-That is when writing is more like playing than work.
+Miles Davis or Billie Holliday serenade me in the background.
+Sitting down with my laptop open can be exhilarating.
+When the gods of literature are in the right mood, or karma is shining on me, words pop up and I just translate.
+That is rare but sometimes it happens so you keep at it.
 Right now, I need some material that will capture interest.
 In other words, I need some green!!

 Going through my file cabinet, something I had flagged caught my attention.
 My Aunt had sent it from Mississippi where it was in their local paper.
 That was two years ago.
 I had obviously been busy and stuffed it away.